STEP 1: Create Metadata Schema

 is returned, use the

-script to check the upload status to see whether the upload has finished.Ensure that you:
+script to check the upload status to see whether the upload has finished.- Replace

 <private_key_path>